-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1143.
+§ 1143.
 Care of Minors in Temporary Custody.

-- (a) The following shall be made available to all minors held in temporary custody: - (1) access to toilets and washing facilities; - (2) one snack upon request during term of temporary custody if the minor has not eaten within the past four (4) hours or is otherwise in need of nourishment; - (3) access to drinking water; and, - (4) privacy during consultation with family, guardian, and/or lawyer. - (b) In addition to the above, minors placed in locked rooms shall be:

-- (1) provided blankets and clothing, as necessary, to assure the comfort of the minor; and. - (2) permitted to retain and wear his or her personal clothing unless the clothing is inadequate, presents a health or safety problem, or is required to be utilized as evidence of an offense.
+- (a) The following shall be made available to all minors held in temporary custody: - (1) access to toilets and washing facilities; - (2) one snack upon request during term of temporary custody if the minor has not eaten within the past four (4) hours or is otherwise in need of nourishment; - (3) access to drinking water; - (4) privacy during consultation with family, guardian, and/or lawyer: - (5) blankets and clothing, as necessary, to assure the comfort of the minor; and, - (6) his or her personal clothing unless the clothing is inadequate, presents a health or safety problem, or is required to be utilized as evidence of an offense.

-NOTE: Authority cited: Section 6030, Penal Code; and Section 210.2 Welfare and Institutions Code.
-Reference: Section 6030, Penal Code: and Section 210.2 Welfare and Institutions Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code; and Section 210.2 , Welfare and Institutions Code.
+Reference: Section 6030, Penal Code; and Section 210.2, Welfare and Institutions Code.

-1144.
+§ 1144.
 Contact Between Minors and Adult Prisoners.

-The facility administrator shall establish policies and procedures to restrict contact, as defined in Section 1006, between detained minors and adults confined in the facility.
+The facility administrator shall establish policies and procedures to restrict contact, as defined in Section 1006, between minors and adults confined in the facility.